 Sale price per sq.m. for each property price in Sant Antoni de Portmany

 Why San Antonio de Portmany property?

 The inhabitants used to live from farming and fishing, following ancient traditions.
-During the 1980’s the town has undergone a tourism boom as large numbers of visitors (mainly British) flocked to this sunny destination.
-Today, this former fishermen village is popular among European holiday-makers offering an array of services.
-It is mostly visited by British holidaymakers, joined by German, Italian, Dutch, and Scandinavian guests.
+During the 1980s the town has undergone a tourism boom as large numbers of visitors flocked to this sunny destination.
+Today, this former fishing village is popular among European holidaymakers offering an array of services.
+It is mostly visited by British holidaymakers, as well as German, Italian, Dutch and Scandinavian internationals.

 Whether you’re in search of a quiet spot to enjoy the sunset in a romantic ambience or a bustling show with live music and dancing, you’ll discover many choices at the town’s promenade, the harbour area and in the small side streets.